DOML-Lang/DOML/doml_formal_spec.md

 - `set` runs the set function
   - **could** be maintained on a single 'map' with a prefix 'set' (with either a space or a '\_') and with another prefix representing the objects initial creation state (i.e. `System.Color`)
     - the functionality of having the same name for set/get/new and for different types **needs** to exist.
+  - **should** also have a sizeof parameter that refers to how many parameters it pops.
   - *IR*: `set <Root.Creation::SetFunction>` i.e. `set System.Color::RGB.Hex`
 - `copy` copies top value x times
   - *IR*: `copy <long>` i.e. `copy 4` (which copies top value 4 times)